-- 1.2a) describe the normal structure and function of the body and its organ systems. - 1.2b) demonstrate knowledge of normal and abnormal human behavior and common psychiatric diseases. - 1.2c) list the various causes (genetic, developmental, metabolic, toxic, environmental, microbiologic, autoimmune, neoplastic, degenerative, traumatic, and functional) of diseases and the ways in which they operate on the body (pathogenesis). - 1.2d) describe the pathology and pathophysiology of the major organ systems of the body as seen in various diseases and conditions.
+- 1.2a) Describe the normal structure and function of the body and its organ systems. - 1.2b) Demonstrate knowledge of normal and abnormal human behavior and common psychiatric diseases. - 1.2c) List the various causes (genetic, developmental, metabolic, toxic, environmental, microbiologic, autoimmune, neoplastic, degenerative, traumatic, and functional) of diseases and the ways that they affect the body (pathogenesis). - 1.2d Describe the pathology and pathophysiology of the major organ systems of the body as seen in various diseases and conditions.

-- 1.2e) apply an understanding of the underlying pathophysiologic basis for disease to clinical medicine. - 1.2f) describe the basis for current treatments of disease and the effects on the relevant systems in the body.
+- 1.2e) Apply an understanding of the underlying pathophysiologic basis for disease to clinical medicine. - 1.2f) Describe the basis for current treatments of disease and the effects on the relevant systems in the body.

-- 1.2g) integrate knowledge obtained in the first three years to function successfully as a competent acting intern. - 1.2h) integrate subspecialty knowledge with knowledge obtained in the first three years. - Objective #3: To demonstrate an ability to utilize basic science knowledge to explain normal and abnormal physical findings
+- 1.2g) Integrate knowledge obtained in the first three years to function successfully as a competent acting intern. - 1.2h) Integrate subspecialty knowledge with knowledge obtained in the first three years.

+Objective 3: To demonstrate an ability to utilize basic science knowledge to explain normal and abnormal physical findings

-- 1.3a) demonstrate an understanding of the basic science principles of the organ systems to normal physical findings. - 1.3b) apply an understanding of the principles of host defense mechanisms, pathology, pathophysiology, and pharmacology to abnormal physical findings.
+- 1.3a) Demonstrate an understanding of the basic science principles of the organ systems to normal physical findings. - 1.3b) Apply an understanding of the principles of host defense mechanisms, pathology, pathophysiology, and pharmacology to abnormal physical findings.

-- 1.3c) describe the pathophysiological basis for patient specific findings. - 1.3d) demonstrate knowledge of biochemistry, microbiology, immunology, and genetics in understanding and interpreting laboratory test results.
+- 1.3c) Describe the pathophysiological basis for patient specific findings. - 1.3d) Demonstrate knowledge of biochemistry, microbiology, immunology, and genetics in understanding and interpreting laboratory test results.

-- 1.3e) apply evidence provided by clinical research to develop comprehensive treatment plans. - 1.3f) apply evidence provided by basic science research in the diagnosis, treatment and management of disease. - Objective #4: To demonstrate an awareness of and responsiveness to the larger context and system of health care
+- 1.3e) Apply evidence provided by clinical research to develop comprehensive treatment plans. - 1.3f) Apply evidence provided by basic science research in the diagnosis, treatment and management of disease.

+Objective 4: To demonstrate an awareness of and responsiveness to the larger context and system of health care

-- 1.4a) Demonstrate an understanding of various types of health care systems, their role and their impact on health care delivery. - 1.4b) Participate effectively as a member of the healthcare team and call on interprofessional resources (case workers, nurses, physical therapists, etc.) to provide optimal and comprehensive patient care. - 1.4c) Recognize the importance of patient safety and participate in identifying system errors and quality improvement efforts with potential systems solutions.
+- 1.4a) Demonstrate an understanding of various types of health care systems, their role and their impact on health care delivery and patient outcomes. - 1.4b) Perform effectively as a member of the healthcare team and call on interprofessional resources (case workers, nurses, physical therapists, etc.) to provide optimal and comprehensive patient care. - 1.4c) Recognize the importance of patient safety and participate in identifying system errors and quality improvement efforts with potential systems solutions.

-- 1.4d) Demonstrate an understanding of the principles of value-based care, including how health policy, quality and cost impact health care outcomes. - 1.4e) Recognize the importance of Clinical Informatics, security of patient data and utilization of data to improve health.
+- 1.4d) Demonstrate an understanding of the principles of value-based care, including how health policy, quality and cost impact health care outcomes - 1.4e) Recognize the importance of Clinical Informatics, security of patient data and utilization of data to improve health.

-Goal #2: Excellence in Clinical Skills
+GOAL 2: Excellence in Clinical Skills

-Objective #1 Perform a comprehensive history and physical including obtaining a complex biopsychosocial history
+Objective #1: To perform a comprehensive history and physical including obtaining a complex biopsychosocial history